Kludex/fastapi-dependency/README.md

     <img src="https://img.shields.io/github/license/Kludex/fastapi-dependency">
 </p>

-When you use FastAPI, you might be tempted to create _sync_ (`def`) dependencies on which you actually don't perform thread blocking operations.
+When you use **FastAPI**, you might be tempted to create _sync_ (`def`) dependencies, on which you actually don't perform thread blocking operations.
-The thing is that FastAPI will always run your _sync_ dependencies in a thread pool, which is not necessary.
+The thing is that FastAPI will always run your _sync_ dependencies in a thread pool, which is not always necessary.

 The goal of this package is to make **explicit** if you want to run a dependency in a thread pool.